 Topics.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers.
-A significant historical year for this entry is 1838.
+This historical marker is listed in these topic lists: Bridges & Viaducts • Cemeteries & Burial Sites • Settlements & Settlers.
+A significant historical year for this entry is 1857.

 Location.
-28° 53.267′ N, 96° 10.636′ W. Marker is near Blessing, Texas, in Matagorda County.
-Marker is at the intersection of State Highway 35 and Hawley Cemetery Road (County Highway 437), on the right when traveling south on State Highway 35.
-Marker is Touch for map.
-Marker is in this post office area: Blessing TX 77419, United States of America.
+28° 53.92′ N, 96° 10.824′ W. Marker is near Blessing, Texas, in Matagorda County.
+Marker can be reached from Hawley Cemetery Road (County Highway 437) one mile north of State Highway 35.
+The marker is located in the western section of the Hawley Cemetery.
+Touch for map.
+Marker is in this post office area: Bay City TX 77414, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-William Walter “Pudge” Heffelfinger (approx. 0.7 miles away); Hawley Cemetery (approx. ¾ mile away); Deming’s Bridge Community (approx. 0.8 miles away); Grimes Cemetery (approx. 2.1 miles away); Masonic Lodge #411 (approx. 2.8 miles away); Blessing Library Association (approx. 2.9 miles away); St. Peter’s Catholic Church (approx. 2.9 miles away); Blessing State Bank (approx. 2.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+William Walter “Pudge” Heffelfinger (about 600 feet away, measured in a direct line); Hawley Cemetery (approx. 0.2 miles away); Old Hawley Cemetery (approx. 0.8 miles away); Grimes Cemetery (approx. 2.9 miles away); Masonic Lodge #411 (approx. 3 miles away); Blessing Library Association (approx. 3.1 miles away); Blessing State Bank (approx. 3.1 miles away); St. Peter’s Catholic Church (approx. 3.1 miles away).
 Touch for a list and map of all markers in Blessing.

 Also see . . .
 Hawley, TX (Matagorda County).